KevinTjon/SummonerTactics/Assets/_Project/Scripts/Map/README.md

 - Team and lane type assignment
 - Methods for assigning the champion to a lane
 - Team color visualization
+- Visual indicators for champion interactions
+- Layer assignment for champion detection

 ### ChampionMovement